 Fish & seaweed dish by Chef Joe Baugh, Jersey UK.

-Also called green laver or green nori because of its similarity to nori in texture (Karengo, in NZ) but has a distinctive aroma and taste.
+Sea Lettuce is sometimes called green laver or green nori because of its similarity to karengo, but has a distinctive aroma and taste.
 It has been consumed as a food all over the world for a long time.